sheetalrepo/ApiTestFW/readme.txt

 		b.
 AllTestCaseData contains a Map which contains all data present in yaml file
 		c.
 Map is based on test cases name and their respective data
 		d.
 At runtime Data Provider will provider only specific data to @Test method which is required
+		e.
+Data Provider will filter the test data based on test category provided in test data e.g. sanity, reg etc test category defined in properties.yaml file (cases_to_be_run)

 	#Business Layer (src/test/java/com/businesslayer)
 		a.
 Sole purpose is to perform business logic tasks